 Control variables

-Both models used will have a roughly equal number of learnable parameters and are all trained under the same learning rate and other hyperparameters.
-They will all be trained under the same virtual gym environment.
+Both models used have a roughly equal number of learnable parameters and are all trained under the same learning rate and other hyperparameters.
+They are all trained under the same virtual gym environment.

 Model architectures

 Both models take in the data from the last 3 frames of the gameplay.
-The frame data were either taken in as Tensors.
+The frame data are taken in as Tensors.
 In the computer model, the tensor is just a grayscale or RGB array which is a screenshot of the gameplay.

 Multi-frame computer vision model